 No school needs a direct replica of the head as sole deputy, either.
 In fact, in a senior leadership team, the need for a variety of leadership styles is perhaps more pressing.
 For the school to flourish and develop, all staff need to feel confident that they can always find appropriate support.
 Pupils and parents also need to feel that there is someone in the school with whom they have a connection.

 Indeed, in some circumstances, the sole deputy may feel it is appropriate to purposefully develop a style that is different from the head.
 If the head is very approachable to pupils, the deputy may have to develop a more austere relationship with the children in a school.
 If the head is not readily available for the staff, often through no fault of their own, the deputy may have to ensure their door is always open for colleagues.

 A lonely role

 As sole deputies, we find our roles to be varied, exciting and demanding in turn.
 However, it can feel one of the loneliest roles in a school, as well as one of the most empowering.
 We hope, above all, that the particular nature of our role allows us to support pupils, staff and the headteacher on a daily basis.
 This perhaps is the biggest joy of the job.

-If you are a headteacher considering the appointment of someone to this key role, bear in mind that your relationship will need to be robust, open and skilfully navigated.
+If you are a headteacher considering the appointment of someone to this key role, bear in mind that your relationship will need to be robust, open and skillfully navigated.
 In return you will get support, loyalty and a commitment that will not fail to lead to school improvement.
 Good luck!

 Paul Ainsworth is the deputy headteacher at Belvoir High School, Nottinghamshire, and Josephine Smith is the deputy head at Long Fields High School, Leicestershire.
-Both schools are part of an area re-organisation, at the end of which they each will be deemed 11-18 schools.
+Both schools are part of an area re-organization, at the end of which they each will be deemed 11-18 schools.